kedosomwan/kedosomwan.github.io/_pages/service.md

 - met with School Associate Dean to pass on department graduate student concerns
 - organized Brown Bag workshop events for the School of Education and Human Development

+## Volunteer Quantitative Research Mentor
+Over my years in the graduate program, multiple students from my program area have requested my consultation on quantitative data analysis as a quantitative research expert.
+- trained students in running and analyzing quantitative analyses
+- checked code and analysis for peers
+- helped peers do exploratory data analysis and create research questions
+- guided students in discovering relevant secondary data sets

 ## Graduate Student Peer Mentor
 I serve as a peer mentor for students new to the doctoral process, with both formal and informal mentoring activities.
 - mentored incoming students through conference and publication process
 - connected peer scholars for projects and publications
-- trained new students in running and analyzing quantitative analyses
 - completed training to become [Graduate Mentoring Academy Fellow](https://grad.tamu.edu/professional-development/mentoring)

 # Professional Service